LevelInteractive/campaign-collector/README.md

 For Google Tag Manager users - this is the preferred and easiest deployment method.

-Install the [Campaign Collector tag template](https://tagmanager.google.com/gallery/#/owners/#) in the community gallery.
+Install the [Campaign Collector tag template](https://tagmanager.google.com/gallery/#/owners/LevelInteractive/templates/campaign-collector-gtm) from the community gallery.
 You can [view the tag template repository here](https://github.com/levelinteractive/campaign-collector-gtm).

 This method is also suggested for data-privacy compliance.
 This library is configured to react to changes in Google Consent Mode and will change the data that is caputred and/or stored based on the consent state of the user.